ROOT CANAL TREATMENT

-Root canal treatment usually takes 1 to 2 visits (one week apart if 2 visits are required) depending on the complexity of the case.
+Root canal treatment will usually require 1 to 2 visits depending on the complexity of the condition.

-At the first visit, the endodontist will examine the tooth and take an x-ray to determine whether a root canal treatment is indicated.Local anesthetic is administered at the site of the tooth to be treated.
+At the first visit, our dentist will examine your tooth and take an X-ray to determine whether a root canal treatment is required.

-During the root canal treatment, the endodontist removes the inflamed or infected pulp, carefully cleans and disinfects to remove all bacteria and shapes the inside of the root canal.
-The cavity left is then filled and sealed to prevent future microbial infection.
+During the root canal treatment itself, our dentist will provide a local anaesthetic to the affected area before removing the infected pulp.
+He will then disinfect the tooth to remove all bacteria, and shape the inside of your root canal.
+The cavity is then filled and sealed to prevent future infection.

-After the endodontist is satisfied with the results of the root canal treatment, the dentist will then place a crown or other restoration on the tooth to prevent leakage of bacteria into the tooth and restore it to full function.
+After the root canal treatment, a crown or other restoration method can be used to protect the tooth and restore it to full function.